Introduction

 # get the Hamiltonian

-The last line displays all the generated operators in the Hamiltonian in the LaTeX format.
+The last line displays all the generated operators in the Hamiltonian in LaTeX format.
 Here, in the subscript of the electronic annihilation/creation operator, an extra orbital index is also displayed.